The Conduit towers over Khael-Vorath in Signal Decay

 The Departure

-Forty thousand people believed it.
-They sold their homes, said goodbye to everyone they’d ever known, and walked into the cryogenic bays of the ark ship Exodus Meridian with the quiet faith of people who had run every number twice.
-The ship was a cathedral of engineering — two kilometers of reinforced hull, redundant reactors, enough genetic stock to seed a civilization.
-Eleven generations would live and die in transit.
+Forty thousand people believed the data.
+They sold their homes and said goodbye to everyone they had ever loved, and they walked into the cryogenic bays of the ark ship Exodus Meridian with the patient, resolute faith of people who have made a decision so enormous that second-guessing it would be a kind of madness.
+The ship was a cathedral of engineering: two kilometers of reinforced hull, redundant reactors, enough genetic stock to seed a civilization entirely from scratch.
+Eleven generations would be born and die within its steel walls.
 Their great-great-great-grandchildren would step onto alien grass and breathe air that tasted like rain.

-Three hundred years before the Meridian launched, Earth’s deep-space array at Arecibo II detected an anomaly — a persistent low-frequency signal originating from the Sagittarius arm, pulsing in patterns that almost resembled language but never quite resolved.
-It was filed in the mission briefing under “background noise.”
-Classified.
-Never mentioned to colonists.
-The navigational heading aligned with the signal’s origin to within 0.003 degrees of arc.
-No one in the planning committee remarked on the coincidence.
-Perhaps no one noticed.
-Perhaps noticing wasn’t something their biology permitted.
+Three hundred years before the Meridian launched, Earth’s deep-space array at Arecibo II had detected something rather strange: a persistent low-frequency signal from the direction of the Sagittarius arm, pulsing in patterns that never quite resolved into language but never quite stopped trying.
+The scientists who found it were briefly very excited.
+Then they were told, in the particular tone that official memoranda use when they mean to sound casual, that the signal had been examined and classified as background noise.
+The navigational heading of the Exodus Meridian aligned with the signal’s origin to within 0.003 degrees of arc.
+No one in the planning committee remarked on this.
+Whether they noticed and chose not to speak, or whether their biology simply did not permit them to notice, remained in the end unknowable.

 The reactor failed in the eleventh generation.

-That was the official report, anyway.
+That was the official report, at any rate.
 Reactor failure.
 Emergency protocols engaged.
 Nearest viable landing site identified.
-A planet called Khael-Vorath — uncharted, unnamed until the Meridian’s sensors swept it during the emergency descent.
-Breathable atmosphere below 3,000 meters.
-Tolerable gravity.
-It would do.
-It would have to.
+The planet that the Meridian’s sensors swept during the emergency descent had no name in any human catalogue.
+They gave it one on the way down: Khael-Vorath.
+The atmosphere was breathable below three thousand meters.
+The gravity was tolerable.
+It would have to do.

-What the report didn’t mention — what the navigation officers couldn’t explain and the flight computer denied — was that the Meridian had been drifting off course for years.
-Subtle corrections, fractions of a degree, logged in the system but attributed to no command.
-The heading shifted, generation over generation, toward a planet that no survey had ever catalogued.
-When the reactor failed and the crew scrambled for the nearest rock with breathable air, Khael-Vorath was right there.
-Waiting.
+What the navigation officers could not explain, and the flight computer flatly denied, was that the Meridian had been drifting off course for years.
+Small corrections, fractions of a degree, logged in the system and attributed to no command.
+The heading had shifted, generation by generation, toward a planet that had never appeared in any survey.
+And when the reactor failed and the crew searched desperately for the nearest rock with breathable air, Khael-Vorath was already there, waiting, as though it had expected them for a very long time.

-The Exodus Meridian hit the Sporeveld basin at a shallow angle, carving a two-kilometer trench through alien soil.
+The Exodus Meridian hit the Sporeveld basin at a shallow angle.
 The impact killed four thousand people in the first eleven seconds.
-Cryogenic bays ruptured.
-Structural members buckled and sheared.
-The cathedral of engineering became a mass grave in the time it takes to exhale.
+The cathedral of engineering became, in the time it takes to exhale, a monument to the extraordinary and terrible confidence of a species that had run every number twice and still could not imagine what it did not know.

 The survivors climbed out of the wreckage into pale blue-green light.